PierrunoYT/replicate-flux-dev-generator/README.md

-# Replicate FLUX DEV Image Generator
+# Replicate FLUX DEV Generator

 This project is a Gradio app that utilizes the FLUX DEV model from Replicate to generate images based on text prompts.
 It provides an interactive web interface for easy image generation with various customizable parameters.